mujben/EC-Crypto/README.md

-# Kryptografia - repository for cryptography project
+# Implementation of EC Cryptography
 This repository focuses on implementing the **Elliptic Curve Cryptography (ECC)** algorithm in C++, along with its common applications such as **ECDH (Elliptic Curve Diffie–Hellman)** and **ECDSA (Elliptic Curve Digital Signature Algorithm)**.

 This project aims to: